Pompeo says North Korea sanctions to remain until complete denuclearization

 The United States maintains about 28,500 soldiers in South Korea, which remains in a technical state of war with the North after the 1950-53 Korean War ended in a truce rather than a peace treaty.

-Reporting by David Brunnstrom and Christine Kim in SEOUL; Additional by Josh Smith and Hyonhee Shin in SEOUL, Yoshifumi Takemoto and Chang-Ran Kim in TOKYO and Phil Stewart in WASHINGTON; Writing by Lincoln Feast; Editing by Paul Tait
+Reporting by David Brunnstrom and Christine Kim in SEOUL; Additional by Josh Smith and Hyonhee Shin in SEOUL, Yoshifumi Takemoto and Chang-Ran Kim in TOKYO, Michael Martina in BEIJING and Phil Stewart in WASHINGTON; Writing by Lincoln Feast; Editing by Paul Tait, Robert Birsel